emory-libraries/emory-libraries.github.io/_posts/2016-04-15-random-but-useful-technologies-for-share.md

 ---
 layout: post
-title: Random but Useful Technologies for Share
+title: Useful Technologies for Share
-tags:
+tags: [packages, tools, development]
-    - packages
-    - tools
-    - development
 authors:
     - yang_li
 ---

-# Background
 Sometimes I run into cool packages, open source projects, plugins, etc. and they are definitely productivity boosters.
 However I keep forgetting where I saved the link or sometimes forget the name of the hipster-sounding package names.
 Therefore I'd like to start a post to keep these random but useful technologies together.
 This list will grow.

-# Content

 ## Front-end